hendrivermeulen/frequency-allocation-problem/README.md

 ## Results
 The following results where gathered:
 - The BruteForce algorithm took too long to process and no time was taken.
-- The Greedy algorithm took on average 18ms to process and a quality of 98.05%.
+- The Greedy algorithm took on average 3ms to process and a quality of 98.05%.
-- The Priority Queue algorithm took on average 12ms to process and a quality of 98.14%.
+- The Priority Queue algorithm took on average 5ms to process and a quality of 98.32%.

 ## Discussion
 The BruteForce algorithm with its complexity of O(n!) took too long to process showing that it is largely more expensive to compute.
 However, the greedy algorithm shown to be quick and accurate enough even though it will not give the most optimal answer.
-The Priority Queue algorithm is shown to be even quicker and provides even slightly better quality.
+The Priority Queue algorithm is shown to be almost as quick and provides even slightly better quality.

 ## Conclusion
 The BruteForce algorithm shown to be impractical and not viable to get the most optimal solution.
-However, the Priority Queue algorithm is shown to be a better choice over the Greedy algorithm.
+However, the Priority Queue algorithm is shown to be a better quality over the Greedy algorithm.
 Ultimately the problem is still bounded by calculating all the edges of each vertex bounding the complexity to O(n^2).

 ## Future Work
 1. The Priority Queue can be optimized to give better results by using Backtracking, as done by Bhowmick & Hovland (2008)[^6], to swap assignments around to give more optimal results, but this might lead to more time complexity.
-It can also be investigated to not use priority queues but to only start at the smallest edge and grow walk from their using the smallest edge from the last colored vertex to reduce to only O(n^2) complexity.
+It can also be investigated to not use priority queues but to only start at the smallest edge and walk from their using the smallest edge from the last colored vertex to reduce to only O(n^2) complexity.

 2. Add a visualization of the algorithm at work to show how it makes choices.